-3.8.2 Assessment internal review point date (optional)
+4.9.2 Assessment internal review point date (optional)

 How quickly an assessment has been carried out after a child's case has been referred into children's social care services will be determined by the needs of the child and the nature and level of harm being suffered.
 The local assessment framework must have an internal review point set at the outset for completing assessments.
-This must be shared with the lead social worker with all relevant partners - cases must be reviewed by managers regularly to monitor whether assessments are being completed by this date.
-Enter the internal review point date using the format guide for dates (see introduction, general notes section).
-If the internal review point data falls beyond the census year, this should be included.
+This must be shared with the lead social worker and all relevant partners - cases must be reviewed by managers regularly to monitor whether assessments are being completed by this date.
+Enter the internal review point date, according to the formatting covered in the general notes (See section general notes, date fields).
+If the internal review point date falls beyond the census year, this should be included.

-3.8.3 Assessment authorisation date
+4.9.3 Assessment authorisation date

-Enter the actual date on which an assessment is completed and authorised, using the format guide for dates (see introduction, general notes section).
+Enter the actual date on which an assessment is completed and authorised, according to the formatting covered in the general notes (See section general notes, date fields).
 If the assessment authorisation date falls after the end of the census year, it should be left blank.
 This is the date the assessment is completed and authorised.
-For local authorities still carrying out initial and core assessments, the authorisation date is either: